The two cars are parked face-to-face, ready to jump-start.

 • Leaving lights or accessories on when the engine isn’t running

-• Extreme temperatures (both hot and cold weather affects battery performance)
+• Extreme temperatures (both hot and cold weather affect battery performance)

-• Age and natural deterioration of the battery cells
+• Age and natural damage of the battery cells

-• Faulty alternator not properly recharging the battery
+• A faulty alternator, not properly recharging the battery

 • Short trips that don’t allow the battery to fully recharge

-• Corrosion on battery terminals causing poor connections
+• Corrosion on battery terminals is causing poor connections

-• Damaged or loose battery cables contributing to power loss
+• Damaged or loose battery cables contribute to power loss

 Warning signs of a failing battery include: